NOAA-PSL/score-plotting/README.md

 4. Configure the PostgreSQL credentials and settings for the score-db by creating a `.env` file and by inserting the text shown below (note: this text is taken straight from the file `.env_example`).
 You will need to acquire the database password from the administrator.
+Once you have created the `.env` file, copy it to `src/score_db/`.

 Note: this MUST be done before installing score-db, or your database credentials will not work.